openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 /*

-The idea behind that rule is to use one panel to switch on / off brightness control for a specific openhab item.
+The idea behind that rule is to use one panel to switch on / off brightness control for a specific openHAB item.

  - In this case the panel with the id=36604 has been created as a thing.
  - The controller color item is named SZNanoCanvas_Color